 Signs of water breaking during pregnancy

 Typically when your water breaks, you will feel a gush of water followed by a steady, uncontrollable leaking.
 Some women have noted a distinct popping feeling right before their water breaks.
-Even still, there are others who experience atypical symptoms such as a trickling of fluid or generalized wetness in the perineal area.
+Even still, there are others who experience atypical symptoms such as a trickling of fluid or generalized wetness in the perianal area.

 Leaking amniotic fluid